smit-xai/smit-xai.github.io/README.md

 # **HC-XAI-inventory**
 ---
-This **inventory** include collection of human centered tools you can use for the evaluation of the AI explanations.
-Some of the tools could be also used during the co-creation and development of the explanations.
-To ensure that our inventory is growing, we invite the community to contribute to our collection.
+This **inventory** includes a collection of human-centred tools you can use to evaluate the AI explanations.
+Some of the tools could also be used during the co-creation and development of the explanations.
+To ensure our inventory grows and is up to date, we invite the community to contribute to our collection.

 **How?**